barbaric7/Jarvis-python-voice-assitant/README.md

 🧠 How It Works
 JARVIS listens to your voice using the microphone, interprets the command using speech recognition, and then performs the mapped task.
-The core logic is written entirely in Python and can be extended with new features and commands easily.
+The core logic is written entirely in Python and has an integration with gpt-3.5-turbo model to give a response to random commands which aren't coded in script.

 🗣️ Example Voice Commands
 "Jarvis , Play music"